renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - Talk with your team about the update stategy

 If you think Renovate is too noisy, please read our [noise reduction docs](./noise-reduction.md).
+## The `config:best-practices` preset

+Short introduction goes here.

+### Why we created the `config:best-practices` preset

+Explain the reason behind each config option in the preset.
+How to use the preset (extend it).
+Link to the config preset in the published docs.

 ### Why updating often is easier, faster and safer